-- 1) Spaghetti strap tops - 2) Visible undergarments - 3) Tight fitting pants, shorts or tops - a long shirt/legging combo is appropriate when the shirt extends to cover the rear end and approach the middle of the thigh. - 4) Shorts, dresses, and skirts that are shorter than mid-thigh.
-If leggings are worn then dresses/skirts/shirts must extend to cover the rear end and approach the middle of the thigh.
-Slits are not to extend above the top of the knee. - 5) Shirts that reveal stomach or back, or are too large making it difficult to move freely and remain modest.
+- 1) Sleeveless shirts and tops - 2) Visible undergarments - 3) Tight fitting pants, shorts or tops - a long shirt/legging combo is appropriate when the shirt extends to cover the rear end and approach the middle of the thigh. - 4) Shorts, dresses, and skirts that are shorter than the top of the knee.
+If leggings are worn, then dresses/skirts/shirts must extend to cover the rear end and approach the middle of the thigh.
+Slits are not to extend above the top of the knee. - 5) Shirts that reveal cleavage, stomach, or back.
 Tops and shirts must be long enough to cover the waistline at all times.